O-L-F/O-L-F.github.io/_pages/about.md

 I currently contribute to two collaborative projects:

-* Central and Eastern Europe — With Professors Maria Popova and Nikolay Marinov, I study how local political actors in the region have slowed -- or reversed --attempts by national-level autocrats to consolidate power.
+* Central and Eastern Europe — With Professors Maria Popova and Nikolay Marinov, I study how local political actors in the region have slowed -- or reversed -- attempts by national-level autocrats to consolidate power.

 * European party systems — With Professors Dietlind Stolle, Maria Popova, and Rafael Campos‑Gottardo, I investigate how Russia’s invasion of Ukraine is reshaping party competition and ideological alignments across Europe.